jhacksman/rtf.md/README.md

 ## Project Vision

+RTF.md creates a cognitive substrate for code repositories, enabling language models to understand, evolve, and reason about software at a deeper level than ever before possible.
+By maintaining a parallel shadow file system with comprehensive reasoning traces, RTF.md transforms repositories from collections of instructions into knowledge networks with explicit thought processes.

+This framework isn't just documentation — it's machine-accessible memory and reasoning that scales with the ever-increasing capabilities of language models.
+As context windows expand and reasoning becomes more sophisticated, the value of this cognitive layer grows exponentially.

+## The Cognitive Substrate

-RTF.md is not a separate documentation system like traditional ADRs—it is a **shadow file system** that lives alongside your code.
-For every file in your repository, a corresponding reasoning trace file is automatically maintained in the centralized `rtfmd/` folder.
-These "shadow files" capture the thought process, context, and decision-making behind every code change.
+For every file in a repository, RTF.md maintains a corresponding reasoning trace file in a centralized `rtfmd/` directory.
+These shadow files capture the complete cognitive history of the code:

-Language models (LMs) are our primary mechanism for creating and updating these reasoning traces.
-When an LM processes a repository, it uses the instruction context provided by the project (including prompts, specifications, and previous traces) to generate a detailed rationale for changes.
-Crucially, the LM is designed to recognize the presence of the `rtfmd/` folder in the repository root; this signals that additional context is available and should be incorporated into the reasoning process.

-## Centralized Shadow File System

-The reasoning traces for each file are stored in a dedicated `rtfmd/` folder that mirrors the repository structure.
-For example:
+- The thought processes that led to its creation
+- The mental models that informed its design
+- The trade-offs considered and rejected
+- The domain knowledge applied
+- The evolution of understanding over time

+Language models use this cognitive substrate to understand code at a human level, enabling them to make more informed suggestions, identify deeper patterns, and maintain a comprehensive understanding of the system's evolution.

+## Repository Structure

 ```plaintext
 repository/